 How to Become a River Guide

-5 Easy Steps to Land Your Dream Job
+5 Easy Steps to Land Your Dream Job as River Guide

 It’s easy to romanticize the life of a river guide.
 Their work is our vacation.
 They float wild and beautiful rivers for a living.
 They tell the best stories, the funniest jokes, and they even remain calm amid pure chaos.
 It’s only natural to envy a river guide.
 Here are five ways you, too, can make it happen.